-- Powermaticwood lathe – also a top notch brand.
-The Powermatic 17912 model 4224 is like the Jet descibed above, but more power!
+- Powermaticwood lathe – also a top-notch brand.
+The Powermatic 17912 model 4224 is like the Jet described above, but more power!
 3 horsepower that can easily turn larger wood lathe projects.
 Powermatic lathes are something you can have confidence in.

 - Rand wood lathe – Solid brand known for a great wood lathe duplicator.

 - Stubby wood lathe – This seems to be the IT brand for wood bowl turning.

 - Fisch wood lathe – This brand really excels with their mini lathes.